pipiskal/basic-react-excersice/README.md

 #### components

 Its a small showcase but some of core separation of concerns are there.
-For example components containers the core pure presentation components for the whole app.
+For example components hold the core pure presentation components for the whole app.
 They will never have any business logic its just pure components.

 #### features

-in my mind under features live basically the container components.
+In my mind under features live basically the container components.
 Meaning it has business logic (fetching data etc,).
 So the whole 6 step process its a feature.
-It could be separated completely a team to work on and was one goal (gather info from the user) make the final api call and its done.Most likely you wont see it anywhere else after that process
+It could be separated completely for a team to work on and has one goal (gather info from the user) make the final api call and its done.
+Most likely you wont see it anywhere else after that process

 #### modules - misc